 Figure 5.
 The results of the three machine learning algorithms.
 (A) The model constructed with LASSO.
-The models with Log(λ) value between the vertical dotted were acceptable.
+The vertical dotted line on the left is the lambda (λ) value with the lowest binomial deviance.
+The vertical dotted line on the right is the λ value that is within one standard error from the best λ value.
 Twelve genes were eventually selected.
 (B) The model constructed with SVM-RFE.
 The top 40 genes were selected, as the error rate was the lowest when 40 genes were incorporated into the model.
 (C) The model constructed with RF.
-The black, green, and red curves indicate the out-of-bag (OBB) error for the overall performance, the control group, and the TNBC group, respectively.
+The black, green, and red curves indicate the out-of-bag (OOB) error for the overall performance, the control group, and the TNBC group, respectively.
 The out-of-bag error rate was the lowest when there were 27 trees.
 Genes with the top 40 importance were selected.
-(D) The top 40 important genes from the RF model.
+(D) The top 40 important genes from the RF model, ranked by importance calculated from the Gini index.